 - Add spinach and water to a blender (do it in batches if needed) and process until just pureed.
 It doesn’t have to be super smooth.
 Set aside.

 - Turn the Instant Pot on and press the Saute function key.
 Add the butter, onions, garlic, ginger and chili and cook for 2 minutes, stirring a few times, until softened.
-Add the spices and vegetable stock cube (crumbled) and stir through.
+Add the spices and vegetable stock cube (crumbled, if using) and stir through.
 Press Cancel to stop the Saute process.
 If any of the garlic or ginger gets stuck during sauteing, make sure to scrape it off the bottom.
 You can add a tiny splash of water to let it soften.
 This will prevent any burning during pressure cooking.

 - Add the rice and pureed spinach liquid and stir through.
 Pop the lid on top and lock, making sure the top valve is pointing to Sealing.
 Press Manual/Pressure Cook, HIGH pressure and adjust the timer to 4 minutes.
 The Instant Pot will take about 5 minutes to build up the pressure and then the timer will begin.
 Once the timer goes off, allow 3-4 minutes for natural pressure release and then point the top valve to Venting to perform quick release to let off the steam.